CarterPlenge/Basic-Chatbot-Setup/README.md

 bot.vad.run_vad()
 bot.memory.clear_memory(context_id)
 ```
-Thats all. simple as I could make it without taking too much flexablity away.
+As simple as I could make it without taking too much flexibility away.

 ## Other Notes

  - Context_id will make it only pull on memories with the same context_id.
-If you dont want that just dont use it.
-Everything will default to "general" and will have the same context_id making it do nothing.
+If you don't want that, just don't use it.
+Everything will default to "general" and will have the same context_id, making it do nothing.
- - All of the models are ran in docker containers.
-If you want to use a differnt model adjust the corosponding container and everything should still work fine. probably
+ - All of the models are run in Docker containers.
+If you want to use a different model, adjust the corresponding container, and everything should still work fine. probably
+ - This is intended to run locally using NVIDIA's CUDA.
+You might have to change it to use CPU.
+I don't know what you would have to do for an AMD GPU.
+I've never worked with one.
+ - Since it's set up locally, if you want to run it remotely, you will have to make corresponding adjustments